 Caution: some places are mapped to best estimated location rather than precise coordinates, so please don't trust your car to drive itself based on our data.
 We figured once you're in the neighborhood, you could sleuth out the exact location (and let us know if you have better coordinates so we can update our files).
 GPS POI data is provided as is, with no guarantee of its accuracy.

 My Sights won't work unless you enable cookies in your browser.
 Make sure your browser preferences for cookies are set to allow the My Sights cookies to remain until they expire.

 If you decide to delete My Sights cookies, your list is deleted and must start over!
 We keep no information about your personalized list.

-My Sights works pretty well on IE (PC), Firefox (PC, Mac) and Safari (Mac).
+My Sights works pretty well on desktop Chrome (PC, Mac) IE (PC), Firefox (PC, Mac) and Safari (Mac).
+It may work for you on a mobile device browser.
 If you're having problems, please try it in an alternate browser.

 - Technical Support

 - You've added places to and viewed the list in My Sights in the past, but now they're not showing up.